sourav-bk/Golang/Topic/gRPC.md

 ## Protocol Buffers (Protobuf)

-Protobuf is a concrete technology developed by Google. gRPC use protocol buffers as both the IDL (for Interface Definition Language ) and the serialization format (for converting data into binary format).
+Protocol Buffers is a concrete technology developed by Google. gRPC use protocol buffers as both the IDL (for Interface Definition Language ) and the serialization format (for converting data into binary format).

 - #### The IDL (Interface Definition Language) and .proto file :